 A draft Traffic Impact Assessment was prepared based on the expected number of visitors to the network.
 This assessed the existing capacity of the road network and found that there is sufficient capacity across the road network to accommodate forecast growth in traffic.
 Traffic increases are expected to be low and would not be expected to cause significant impacts.

-The project’s EES will include an assessment of traffic impacts and may provide recommendations to mitigate any potential impacts.
+The project’s EES includes an assessment of traffic impacts and provides recommendations to mitigate any potential impacts.

 Environment and heritage

 Protecting the area’s significant natural and cultural environment and minimising potential impacts is central to the project’s development.
 Council has undertaken a comprehensive and transparent planning, consultation and approvals process for the project, through an Environment Effects Statement (EES).

 An EES is a well-established assessment process that provides a comprehensive framework for assessing the environment effects of major projects in Victoria.
 The EES process is managed by the Victorian Department of Environment, Land, Water and Planning (DELWP) on behalf of the Minister for Planning.
 Information about the process is available at the DELWP website.

 The Minister for Planning determined an EES is required for the project.
 The Commonwealth Government determined that approval would be required under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and accredited the EES process for the related assessment.

 The trails will provide new opportunities to engage with the natural environment, learn about it and develop a greater appreciation for it.
 Education and interpretation signage along the trails will support cultural and environmental awareness.